-This beautiful family hill villa is in a dominant position at an altitude of 280 meters looking at the Tuscan country greenery.
+This beautiful family villa enjoys a commanding position on a hill at an altitude of 280 meters, overlooking the verdant Tuscan countryside.

-Suitable for use as a luxury family villa or for holiday accommodation in the luxury level.
+Suitable for use as a luxury family villa or as a luxury holiday retreat.

-The main villa is currently two spacious houses, but these can be adapted into multiple residential units.
+The main villa currently consists of two spacious houses, but these could be converted into multiple units.

-In 1994, the villa and outbuildings were completely rebuilt in the original layout.
+In 1994, the villa and outbuildings were completely renovated to their original layout.

-The villa is sold with the existing antique and modern furnishings, except for paintings, photographs and personal items.
-If the buyer does not want to keep the furniture, the owner will remove it.
-All garden tools and tractors are also included in the sale.
-Of course it depends on the purchase amount.
+All existing antique and modern furniture, with the exception of paintings, photographs, and personal belongings, is included.
+If the buyer does not wish to keep the furniture, the owner will remove it.
+All garden tools and the lawn mower are also included in the purchase price.
+This, of course, depends on the purchase price.

-The villa has its own gas tank (GPL).
+The villa has two private wells and a private gas tank (GPL).

-The garden of approximately 2.2 hectares (5 acres – 22 dunam) is fenced with a concrete foundation and a metal net and has two gates, one of which is electrically operated with a remote control.
+The garden of approximately 2.2 hectares (5 acres – 22 dunams) is fenced with a concrete foundation and a metal net and has two gates, one of which can be operated electrically with a remote control.

 On the ground floor.

-A spacious living room with fireplace and access to the covered terrace,
+A spacious living room with a fireplace and access to the covered terrace.

-A second living room/ library room with fireplace and wood stove and access to the terrace.
+A second living room/library with a fireplace and wood-burning stove and access to the terrace.

-A kitchen with dining area and access to the covered terrace,
+A kitchen with a dining area and access to the covered terrace.

-A Wine cantina and olive oil room, is currently only accessible from the outside
+A wine cellar and olive oil room are currently only accessible from outside.

 Three spacious bedrooms,